Skip to main content

 The groundwater standards for 1,1,2,2-tetrachloroethane were adopted in Cycle 6 (1995).

-1,1,2,2-Tetrachloroethane (1,1,2,2-TCA) is a manufactured chemical used as an industrial solvent to clean and degrease metals, and as an ingredient in paints and pesticides.
-Animal studies have shown that exposure to high levels of 1,1,2,2-TCA can cause liver damage, stomachaches, and dizziness.
+1,1,2,2-Tetrachloroethane is used to clean and degrease metals and is an ingredient in paints and pesticides.
+Studies have shown that exposure to high levels of 1,1,2,2-tetrachloroethane can cause liver damage, stomachaches, and dizziness.

 Tetrachloroethylene